galvinradleyngo/dart/README.md

 ## Milestone Templates

 The app now includes a library of reusable milestone templates.
 Use the “add from template” dropdown when adding a milestone to clone the milestone and its pre-defined tasks.
 You can save any existing milestone as a new template and remove templates by selecting one and clicking the trash icon.
 Default templates are seeded from [`scripts/defaultMilestoneTemplates.json`](scripts/defaultMilestoneTemplates.json).
+Stored templates are merged with these defaults so existing data is never overwritten.